rebelsky/csc207/handouts/outcomes.md

 *(Still a work in progress.)*

+This document describes the learning outcomes I expect for this course.

 ## Object-Oriented Design

 I expect that at the end of the semester, you will have mastered the